 The buildings are

 constructed of red brick and terracotta and the inside

-entry in the Flickr web site
+polished gray granite.
+An entry in the Flickr web site

 the façade, glittering with stained-glass, faience

 and iron and would have left on unforgettable

-unforgettable impression in the ghostly green glow of Welsbach
+impression in the ghostly green glow of Welsbach

 staircase fit for The Vatican."